-- financial details including information about your financial needs and objectives, current financial circumstances including assets and liabilities, income and expenses, insurance and superannuation;
+- financial details including information about your financial needs and objectives, your current financial circumstances including your assets and liabilities, income, expenditure, insurance cover and superannuation;

 - family circumstances and social security eligibility; and

-If it is reasonable and practicable we will only collect your personal information from you.
-Generally this will be collected when you meet with your adviser in person, provide your adviser with this over the telephone or with written material.
-We may need to collect information from third parties, such as your accountant.
+If it is reasonable and practicable, we will only collect your personal information from you.
+Generally, your personal information will be collected when you meet with your adviser in person, provide your adviser within formation over the telephone or with written material.
+We may need to collect personal information from third parties, such as your accountant.

 We may receive personal information about you when we have taken no active steps to collect that information.
 We destroy all unsolicited personal information, unless the personal information is relevant to our purposes for collecting personal information.

-- other financial advisers and organisations involved in providing the financial advice you have requested (which may include ongoing advice) such as fund managers who assist us in providing advice and paraplanners;
+- other financial advisers and organisations involved in providing the financial advice you have requested (which may include ongoing service) such as fund managers who assist us in providing financial advice and paraplanners;

 - insurance providers, superannuation trustees and product issuers in connection with the provision to you of the financial advice you have requested;

-- your representatives or service providers, such as accountant, solicitor, tax agent, stock broker or bank;
+- your representatives or service providers such as your accountant, solicitor, tax agent, stockbroker or bank;

-- government authorities and other organisations as required by law; and
+- government authorities and other organisations when required by law; and

 - organisations that you have consented to your personal information being disclosed to.